AlbinaArina/GuessTheColorGame/README.md

 # Android mobile app
 where user has five options to choose the final color afrer merging two others

-## Kotlin programming language was used to develop this app
+## To develop this app it was used:
+Kotlin programming language
+Android Studio
+Figma (to create a mockup)